Ryeberg Curators

 Mary Albino lives in Toronto and writes on economics-related subjects.
 She tends to ask “how” questions.
 For example: How come people live so differently from how they want to live?
 Or: How does a person become less poor, not in principle, but actually?
 She’d also like to know: Under what circumstances do people give their money away?
 Ryeberg thinks it's worth mentioning that Mary occasionally plays the violin.Go to curator page - Bert Archer

-Maiko Yamamoto: Since 2003, Maiko Bae Yamamoto has been an Artistic Director of the Vancouver-based performance company Theatre Replacement, a company she formed with fellow artist James Long.
-Past works include "Dress me up in your love" (2011), "WeeTube" (2009), "Train" (2008), "Yu-Fo" (2007), "BIOBOXES" (2007), "Sexual Practices of the Japanese" (2006), and "The Empty Orchestra," a love story powered by karaoke (2005).
-Theatre Replacement continues to present work both nationally and internationally.
-Maiko holds a BFA in Theatre from Simon Fraser University’s School for the Contemporary Arts.Go to curator page - Liane Balaban
+Since 2003, Maiko Bae Yamamoto has been an Artistic Director of Theatre Replacement, a Vancouver-based performance company she founded with fellow artist James Long.
+The company's many innovative works have toured to festivals and venues around the world.
+These include "Dress Me Up in Your Love" (2011), "WeeTube" (2009), "Train" (2008), "Yu-Fo" (2007), "BIOBOXES" (2007), "Sexual Practices of the Japanese" (2006), and "The Empty Orchestra" (2005), a love story powered by karaoke.
+Together with James Long, she won the 2019 Siminovitch Prize.Go to curator page - Liane Balaban

 - Ian Balfour